 Fidel and Che were empowered by the ruthless power, greed and corruption of Batista's regime which catered to a gang of rich businessmen who used the government to enrich themselves.
 Batista made his deal with the Mafia that if they financed his election he would give them free and unrestricted reign in business, gambling, hotels, prostitution, drugs, and a host of other criminal profiteering enterprises.
 They made Havana a boom town.
 The word went out, "Havana is ours to do and build whatever."

 Fortunes were made.
 Mansions of wealth and beauty sprung up.
 Hotels, commercial buildings, world celebrities and movie stars came to Cuba.
 The rich became enormously richer.
-Nowhere did something like the "roaring twenties" echo louder than in Havana until the 1040's through the early 1950's.
+Nowhere did something like the "roaring twenties" echo louder than in Havana until the 1930's through the early 1950's.
 Tobacco, rum, and sugar grew with it, and celebrities from Sinatra to Churchill bowed to the kings of fortune in Havana.
-1920-1955 saw economic growth ... along with murder, protection rackets, "flesh trafficking," private enclaves of armed body guards.
+1920-1955 saw economic growth ... along with murder, protection rackets, "flesh trafficking," Cuba was cited as one of the richest small nations on earth during that boom period.
+Some rich created private enclaves of armed body guards.
 As the rich became richer, the poor made only small advances as they watched ostentatious wealth blossom while the poor scrambled for crumbs.
 Farmers in the 1950's were still driving horse-drawn carriages and wagons and plowing their fields with oxen.
 Today, 67 years later, they still do, as we personally witnessed.
 The economic situation has not improved, regardless of a change from capitalist dictators such as Batista to socialist managers of today.

 Batista appointed and empowered rich, greedy, unethical, violent -- some murderous -- politicians and ministers.
 They freely used government for enrichment and power.
 We have witnessed this in other nations, and it almost always brings problems and social instability.
 His council of ministers included powerful and greedy businessmen, some of them known criminals.
 They used political power of Cuba unethically as they enriched themselves.
 They brought in new hotels, new country clubs, new casinos, new musical entertainment acts that thinly veiled the industry of prostitution and drugs.
 Batista didn't deny their goals, and they gloried in this "new day."
 In doing so, they enabled by their excesses the empowerment of Fidel and Che.